- Prospective Students

 - belong to a community of faith or have a specific ministry setting in which the applicant exercises responsibility

-Application, acceptance and enrollment
+Application, Acceptance and Enrollment

 NYTS has a rolling application process.
 Applications are received at any time during the year and reviewed as soon as possible thereafter, usually within one month.
 In order to be considered, the application must be complete, including a photo, the application fee, required essays, transcripts, data sheet, and recommendations.
-Following the receipt of a completed application, an interview is scheduled with the Academic Dean or another member of the faculty.
+Following the receipt of a completed application, an interview is scheduled with the Dean of Student Affairs or another member of the faculty.

 Upon acceptance, a student may enroll for classes beginning with the next scheduled semester or intensive period.
-Normally students who are accepted into the MDiv enroll in the first-year sequence of courses that begins in the fall semester with Introduction to Theological Education.
+Normally students who are accepted into the MDiv enroll in the first year sequence of courses that begins in the fall semester with Introduction to Theological Education.
 Students who begin the MDiv program in the winter, spring or summer enter as unclassified and can take elective courses until the fall semester when they matriculate and become part of the first year class.

 Students from any of the theological schools with which NYTS has cross-registration agreements (Union Seminary, General Theological Seminary, and Drew Theological School) may register for any course offered at the Masters level through their own institutions, paying tuition to their home institution and being enrolled as a regular NYTS student for that particular course.
-Cross-registered students do not receive an NYTS student identification card and are not expected to attend NYIS student retreats or other such events.
+Cross-registered students do not receive an NYTS student identification card and are not expected to attend NYTS student retreats or other such events.

-Director of Vocational Discernment
+Office of Vocational Discernment

 New York Theological Seminary